 What are some examples of wage discrimination in the workplace?

-A few examples of wage discrimination in the workplace are:
+A few examples of wage discrimination in California that I see are:

 - a female employee getting paid a lower salary than her male counterparts,